 As a result, Nutanix was able to focus on core objectives and increasing its client base.
 With the collaborative alliance with Flash as its 3PL, Nutanix was able to quickly and seamlessly integrate a third-party platform for logistics worldwide, thus allowing the company to utilize critical resources in other divisions.
 Since then, Flash has managed their logistics, maintain full compliance, optimize scalability and reduce costs.

 Flash Global seeks out opportunities for growth management and cost savings.
-Through dedicated account managers who act as a single point of contact for consistency and reliability, innovative technological platforms, and cutting edge solutions to mission critical issues, Flash Global works to ensure efficient network operations, compliance with regulations and reduced costs in any industry, including the data supply chain.
-If you are looking for expertise around the Data Supply Chain or DSC, contact Flash Global today to speak with one of our Business Development Directors.
+Through dedicated account managers who act as a single point of contact for consistency and reliability, innovative technological platforms, and cutting edge solutions to mission-critical issues, Flash Global works to ensure efficient network operations, compliance with regulations and reduced costs in any industry, including the data supply chain.
+If you are looking for expertise around the Data Supply Chain or DSC, contact Flash Global today to speak with one of our Directors of Business Development.